remix-run/react-router/docs/getting-started/tutorial.md

 Index routes are possibly the most difficult concept in React Router for people to understand.
 So if you've struggled before, we hope this can clarify it for you.

 Right now you're probably looking at one of the invoices.
 Click on the "Invoices" link in the global nav of your app.
-Notice that the main content error goes blank!
+Notice that the main content area goes blank!
 We can fix this with an "index" route.

 ```jsx filename=src/main.jsx lines=[5]
 <Routes>